-Onsite there is Zipline world for the thrill-seekers.
+Onsite at slate mountain, North Wales, there is a Welsh Slate Mine zip wire for thrill-seekers.
 You will get to make your way across 3 different zip lines.
 Bounce Below takes you underground for a subterranean net adventure.

-There is the Slate Mountain Adventure which takes you to the highs of the slate hills and the lows of the slate cavers underground.
-The Antur Stiniog downhill mountain bike centre attracts bikers from all over the world.
+There is the exciting tourist attraction, the Slate Mountain Adventure where an ex-military truck takes you to the highs of the slate hills and the lows of the slate cavers underground.
+The Slate Mountain Adventure includes the LLechwedd deep mine tour.
+The Antur Stiniog downhill mountain bike centre attracts bikers from all over Europe and the world.

-We did the Slate Mountain Adventure Tour after checking out of our Glamping tent and having breakfast at the onsite cafe.
-We loved our time at Llechwedd and wished we had of stayed another night.
-Everything about it was amazing from the location to warm and comfortable beds.
+We did the Slate Mountain Adventure Tour after checking out our Glamping tent and having breakfast at the onsite cafe.
+We loved our time at Llechwedd and wished we had stayed another night.
+Everything about it was amazing from the location to the warm and comfortable beds.

 Chester England is the usual entry point to North Wales from England.
 Follow the A55 into North Wales.
-Take exit 19 just after Conwy onto the A470 and follow the signs to Blaenau Ffestiniog, The Journey will take 1.5 hours from Chester.
+Take exit 19 just after Conwy onto the A470 and follow the signs to Blaenau Ffestiniog.
+The Journey will take 1.5 hours from Chester to Llechwedd slate caverns.